No real chance to choose during the wait

 The act of choosing is compressed into a few seconds at the register, right at the moment when social pressure is at its peak.

-If I step over there, I’m going to bother the barista or block the flow.
+Even just walking closer to the bread shelf can feel like: If I step over there, I'm going to bother the barista or block the flow.

-You’re supposed to decide instantly when you reach the counter.
+So the design quietly teaches people: You're supposed to decide instantly when you reach the counter.

 Place the bread where the queue can see it